 Brushing and flossing your teeth daily removes bacterial plaque from your teeth.
 If dental health is neglected, plaque solidifies into tartar and releases dangerous toxins that lead to gum tissue disease.
 Specifically, when you have dental implants, not maintaining good oral hygiene can cause peri-implantitis, a condition similar to gum disease where bacteria infect the gum tissue and bone surrounding a dental implant.
 Brush twice daily with a soft-bristle toothbrush and nonabrasive toothpaste, and floss once daily to help prevent dental implant failure.

 Maintaining a consistent daily routine is essential for protecting your dental implants and supporting healthy gums.
-While the titanium post won't decay, the surrounding tissue can still be affected by plaque buildup.
+While the titanium post won't decay, plaque buildup can still affect the surrounding tissue.
 To prevent complications like peri-implantitis, it's important to brush thoroughly, use floss threaders or a water flosser, and consider an antimicrobial mouth rinse.
 Electric toothbrushes can also be helpful, especially for those with limited dexterity, as they offer more effective plaque removal with less effort.
 For more tips on protecting your gum health, visit our blog Dental Cleanings: What You Should Do for Healthy Gums.

 Eating a healthy diet provides your body and mouth with the nutrients needed to stay healthy and helps boost your immune system.
 A healthy diet includes foods rich in vitamins and minerals, proteins, fiber, and calcium, with minimal sugars, carbohydrates, and starches.
 In your diet, it is also advised that you avoid hard and sticky foods to prevent damaging your dental implants.
 Though rare, there is always a risk that your dental implant can become damaged when biting and chewing these types of foods.